borgausifo/borgausifo/README.md

 to know me

-•	I have a remarkable aptitude for finding new technology trends to implement in processes
+-	I have a **remarkable** aptitude for learning new technology trends to implement in processes

-•	I am a firm believer in the data analytic approach for solving challenges in engineering and other business areas.
+-	I am a **firm believer** in the data analytic approach for solving challenges in engineering and other business areas.

 Outside of work, I keep learning and incorporate my new skills to my personal projects, especially in scalable web applications and DevOps areas; and I'm an avid fitness fanatic, cyclist, and history addict.